Teams High-Level Design

 As we will see, every team and subteam has its own signature chain that's inserted directly into the Keybase global tree.
 But subteams exist in this tree under pseudonyms, pointed to by their parent teams.
 So they can remain private, but the team members can be certain that the Keybase servers aren't equivocating about the team definitions.

 Chat and KBFS are the two applications that we initially support with Keybase teams.
-In both cases, teams are a mutable and uniquely identified by name, without fear of a malicious server remapping a teams.
+In both cases, teams are mutable and uniquely identified by name, without fear of a malicious server remapping teams.

 For chat, every team like